Naftna Industrija Srbije

 Naftna Industrija Srbije (Нафтна Индустрија Србије; abbr.
 NIS / НИС) is a Serbian multinational oil and gas company with headquarters in NIS building, Novi Sad, Serbia.
-NIS is one of the most profitable companies in Serbia and one of the largest domestic exporters.
-It employs around 11,000 people in Serbia and the region.
-As of May 2022, Gazprom Neft is the largest shareholder with 50% of NIS shares, followed by 29.87% owned by the Government of Serbia, 5% owned by Gazprom and rest by minority shareholders.
+NIS is one of the most profitable companies in Serbia and one of the largest domestic exporters, employing 5,107 people (as of 2023) in Serbia.
+As of February 2025, Gazprom Neft is the largest shareholder with 42.73% of NIS shares, followed by 28.87% owned by the Government of Serbia, 17.37% owned by Gazprom and rest by minority shareholders.

 The main activities of the company are exploration, production and refining of petroleum and natural gas, sales and distribution of a broad range of petroleum and gas products, as well as the implementation of energy and petrochemical projects.
 The main NIS production facilities are in the Republic of Serbia, while subsidiaries and representative offices have been established in Bosnia and Herzegovina, Bulgaria, Romania, Russia and Angola.

 History

+1949–1991: Naftagas

 The precursor of today's NIS was the "Oil Exploration and Production Company" with headquarters in Zrenjanin, founded in 1949 by the decision of the government of the Federal People's Republic of Yugoslavia (FPRY).
 The "Company for Oil Exploration and Production Naftagas" was established in 1953 pursuant to the decision of the government of FPRY, when management was relocated to Novi Sad.
 During the 1950s, first petrol stations and warehouses in this area were opened.
 Oil refineries in Pančevo and Novi Sad were put into operation in 1968.
 At the end of 1973, sales and distribution organizations "Jugopetrol-Beograd" and "Jugopetrol-Novi Sad" were integrated into the company.

+1991–2008: Naftna Industrija Srbije

 Naftna industrija Srbije (NIS), in its present form, was established in 1991 as a public company for the exploration, production, refining and sales and distribution of oil, petroleum products and natural gas.
 The company gave rise to three present-day companies: NIS, Srbijagas, and "Transnafta".
 In October 2005, NIS was transformed into a joint-stock company, appointing its own Shareholders’ Assembly, Board of Directors and other managing bodies.